 What Are Permissions?

-Permissions allow you to decide who has access to your data, as well as who doesn’t.
-This file sharing feature can enhance your business security.
+Permissions allow you to decide who has access to your data.
 Finding a file sharing solution that offers a flexible permissions model gives you control over who can access the data in your account, and for how long.

 Per-user permissions allow you to set permissions for each individual user you create.